Real-MullaC/WinToolbox/README.md

 # WinToolbox

+This Project is not being maintained.
+It was used a test to learn about powershell, wpf, xaml and Package managers like WinGet.
 This utility is a Toolbox that should helps me every day.
 The Plan is to Download my everyday applications and tweak the most important settings on my windows machines fast & at one place.

 ## Launch Command (not working rn)